megancoyle/illusion.css/README.md

 # illusion.css
-Adds CSS animation magic to your UI
+Adds CSS animation magic to your UI for SVGs and other elements.